mmosayed/PCNW-Portfolio-Projects/README.md

 #### Tasks

-- Create a Trello Board.
+- Create a Trello Board or Github Projects.
   - Create three columns: "Not Started", "In Progress/Reviewed", and "Finished"
   - Use tags for your tasks such as: Design, Planning, Development, Bug, Enhancement
 - Create a brand.
 Use the idea to create your product brand.
 Come up with a name, color scheme and overall vision for your product.